-Learning Technologes Catalog The Center for Innovative Teaching and Learning (CITL) helps faculty explore and evaluate innovative ways to use learning technologies for teaching at NIU.
-Learning technologies include recommended and institutionally supported software and web tools to promote collaboration, enhance communication, share multimedia, teach online and more.
-In addition to supporting established learning technologies like Blackboard, CITL also works with faculty and administrators to pilot new tools.
+Learning Technologes Catalog Learning technologies include recommended and institutionally supported software and web tools to promote collaboration, enhance communication, share multimedia, teach online and more.

 Using VoiceThread to Record Narration Over Slides This guide summarizes a solution for instructors who need a tool to allow them to record narration over a PowerPoint presentation.
 This approach is ideal if you were planning to present slides in your face-to-face course.